-Turkey curry is obviously the perfect way to use up any meat you’ve got from Christmas day, but this recipe is so good we think it’s worth making from scratch, even when you haven’t got leftover meat.
-Because of this we’ve made sure the recipe works with both cooked and raw turkey.
+Turkey curry is obviously the perfect way to use up any meat you’ve got from Christmas day, but this turkey curry recipe is so good we think it’s worth making from scratch, even when you haven’t got leftover meat!
+Because of this, we’ve made sure the recipe works with both cooked and raw turkey.
 If you’re using cooked meat for a leftover turkey curry, simply shred any meat into the sauce and heat through thoroughly.
 Once you’ve made this tasty twist on a classic curry recipe you’ll want to make it again and again – it’s so flavoursome.
-You can serve your turkey curry with rice as you would any other curry, or treat yourself to some naan bread or poppadoms.
+You can serve your turkey curry with rice as you would any other curry.
+Or, treat yourself to some naan bread and poppadoms – just don’t forget the mango chutney!

 - 1 orange pepper, sliced